-approx sufficient capacity at DE-AT border for their hedging opportunities.
+3 respondents underlined the importance of sufficient capacity at DE-AT border for their hedging opportunities.
 They were also concerned that if the 70% target is not met, there would be lower auctioned capacities and insufficient incentives to establish long-term business.

-These respondents also claimed that the current proposal would bring uncertainty as to the level of cross-border capacity, arguing that the calculation process is not transparent and would leave businesses with a rather short- termed cross-border market.
+These respondents also claimed that the current proposal would bring uncertainty as to the level of cross-border capacity, arguing that the calculation process is not transparent and would leave businesses with a rather shorttermed cross-border market.
 In respondents' view, weak harmonisation and the vague description of the methodology would open doors for nationally confined markets.
-In their opinion, there should be a regular assessment of the historical levels of available cross- border capacity, converted to historical minRAMs, and minRAM results of the proposed Core LT CCM.
-This "backtesting" should give insights into how the cross-border e ACER understands these concerns, the coordinated flow-based each cannot and should not give priority to any border in advance, but to establish a level playing field for all market participants among all rrs based on their bid prices and network reality.
-70% requirement pursuant to Article 16(8) of the Electricity lation is not applicable to the long-term time frame, however ACER rms the need for sufficient long-term capacities in order to provide er hedging possibilities to market participants who need those ng instruments. rding the stability of outputs and alleged uncertainty about the level boss-border capacity, ACER is of the opinion that with the amended LT CCM methodology the stability of the LT CC outputs is itently ensured by the application of minimum RAM.
-R is of the position that the historical auctioned levels are not a proper umark, as the historical capacities were not coordinated.
-ACER notes he only objective in this respect is to increase economic efficiency the same level of network security, pursuant to Article 10(5)(a) of the Regulation. rtheless, ACER has provided a framework for testing the results e its implementation and a strong incentive for the TSOs to increase vailable capacities so they can reach today's levels. -- -- of Energy Regulators
+In their opinion, there should be a regular assessment of the historical levels of available crossborder capacity, converted to historical minRAMs, and minRAM results of the proposed Core LT CCM.
+This "backtesting" should give insights into how the cross-border capacity and minRAM have increased, or not, following the introduction of the proposed method.

+While ACER understands these concerns, the coordinated flow-based approach cannot and should not give priority to any border in advance, but aims to establish a level playing field for all market participants among all borders based on their bid prices and network reality.

+The 70% requirement pursuant to Article 16(8) of the Electricity Regulation is not applicable to the long-term time frame, however ACER confirms the need for sufficient long-term capacities in order to provide proper hedging possibilities to market participants who need those hedging instruments.

+Regarding the stability of outputs and alleged uncertainty about the level of cross-border capacity, ACER is of the opinion that with the amended Core LT CCM methodology the stability of the LT CC outputs is sufficiently ensured by the application of minimum RAM.

+ACER is of the position that the historical auctioned levels are not a proper benchmark, as the historical capacities were not coordinated.
+ACER notes that the only objective in this respect is to increase economic efficiency with the same level of network security, pursuant to Article 10(5)(a) of the FCA Regulation.

+Nevertheless, ACER has provided a framework for testing the results before its implementation and a strong incentive for the TSOs to increase the available capacities so they can reach today's levels.